 School Committee: A school committee or board of trustees of a school district or agricultural school or a board of trustees of an educational collaborative.

+Scope: Curricular scope refers to the depth and breadth of skills and content addressed in that curriculum in total.

+Sequence: Curricular sequence refers to the order in which the skills and content addressed in a program’s curriculum are taught.

 Sheltered English Immersion (SEI): Shall have the meaning set forth in M.G.L. c.
 71A, § 2.

-Technical Communication and Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 4.07, 4.08 (6) and 4.09 and approved by the Board.
+Vocational Technical Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 4.07(2), 4.08 (6) and 4.09(2) and (3) and 4.13(4) and approved by the Board.

 Vocational Technical Educator: A person employed in a school or school district under a Vocational Technical Educator license issued pursuant to 603 CMR 4.00.

 Vocational Technical Education Framework: Framework approved by the Commissioner, consisting of six strands representing all aspects of the industry that students in the vocational technical education program are preparing to enter.